Wing IV

 Medici BankBanco dei Medici

 Overreach The most powerful bank in 15th-century Europe.
-It financed the Renaissance and banked for the popes — then collapsed under its own bad loans.
+Founded in Florence in 1397, it financed the Renaissance and banked for the popes — then collapsed under its own bad loans when the Medici were expelled in 1494.

 1494 CE b.
 1397 CE · 97 years

-Overreach John Law's monopoly on French Louisiana inflated a paper-money bubble that bankrupted the French crown.
+Overreach John Law's monopoly on French Louisiana inflated the Mississippi Bubble — a paper-money mania that collapsed in 1720 and bankrupted the French crown.

 1721 CE b.
 1717 CE · 4 years